mcpython4-coding/Documentation/Language.md

-***Language.py - documentation - last updated on 16.5.2020 by uuk***
+***Language.py - documentation - last updated on 26.5.2020 by uuk***
 ___

-    variable LANGUAGES
+    variable LANGUAGES: dict - an dict representing the languages todo: remove

     variable ACTIVE_LANGUAGE
-        change this for having another language, you have to include the needed lang files yourself :/
+        change this for having another language, you have to include the needed lang files yourself to the resource system :/

     function get(key, formatting=None)